 Cover letter format

-For use when approaching organisations, including a digital Faculty of Arts letterhead.
+For use when approaching organisations, including a University of Melbourne letterhead.

 Prepare a resume that stands out when you approach organisations.